 Setting a cloud migration timeline depends largely on the maturity of your current IT operations.

-Sometimes businesses with a mature in-house IT department wait until IT infrastructure is due for updating as the trigger to engage in a large cloud migration projects.
+Sometimes businesses with a mature in-house IT department wait until IT infrastructure is due for updating as the trigger to engage in a large cloud migration project.
 However, smaller businesses without complex on-premises IT infrastructure could benefit from a more immediate migration.

 “If you don’t have a large IT department, it doesn’t make sense to try to hire a guy who knows storage, a guy who knows network and so on,” Peoples says.
 “Trying to run it all on-premises is not as cost effective as migrating to a managed private cloud.”